obokhove/FDnumerics2024/James Baxter Chapman/README.md

 Q5:
 [OB: you first have to simply and make calculate |lambda|; calculations incorrect, for a=0 result M&M is not even obtained.
 See also M&M cahpter 4]

+Q6: insufficient resolution and convergence not shown.

+Q7: in zoom in simulations obvious still not converged.

+Q8: Same issue and no (valid) interpretation.
+14.5/20

 ## Coursework 2 - Finite Volume

 All code, graphs and answers are in Numerics Coursework 2.ipynb, and the code for each question can be run independently.